 - Applicants applying for registration in more than one specialty in the general register must meet the criteria specified in (i) above in their primary area of practice and have completed at least 160 working hours in their secondary area of practice within the five years immediately preceding the date the registrar receives a complete application.

-- Declare that you will provide a criminal record check.
+- Declare that you will provide a criminal record check (see Step 4 for instructions on how to complete the criminal record check).

 - Answer the questions relating to English language proficiency.